PeterWangIntel/crosswalk-website/Writing-a-crosswalk-java-extension-on-android.md

     }
 }
 ```
-* Build this file as a MyExtension.jar.
-* Configure the extension in extensions-config.json so that Crosswalk can load the above files.
+* Configure the extension in myextension.json so that Crosswalk can load the above files.
 ```
 [
   {